colbyn/colbyn/COMMUNITY-BUILDING.md

 I think it’s interesting that the guy who’s considered to be the patron Saint of community building converted to Christianity after experiencing simple humanity from the Christians (in his life as a roman soldier).
 Looking back on my own life, it seems like those few who showed any kindness with regard to me were themselves Christian, and after Pachomius’ own story I was like, I don’t know any which way but I may as well identify as Christian myself to honor their small acts of kindness.
 (Sorry Bertrand Russell.)

+**PS**

+**I don’t agree with the official definition of social entrepreneurship.** If there’s no historical examples of such from history (and especially before the Industrial Revolution) then it’s a contrived idea.

+Perhaps this is why I’ve been so fixated on this idea as inspired by Pachomius.

+Although the situation for better local communities does seem hopeless because ultimately everyone would rather be like the desert hermits, all too content in their simple ways.

+Maybe this is why I’ve been thinking quite a lot about the meaning of this idea that we all get what we tolerate in life.
+Perhaps if the situation is truly hopeless then the only thing that matters is picking the right hill to die on.